aiaa-istc/aiaa-istc.github.io/committee_membership.md

 </table>

 ### Duties
 Every member of the ISTC has the following ongoing responsibilities:
 * Express an interest in activities of ISTC.
-* Be responsive to emails or phone calls from the TC Chair and the chairs of the subcommittees of which they are membe
+* Be responsive to emails or phone calls from the TC Chair and the chairs of the sub-committees of which they are members.
-* Take part in, and actively support the projects of, at least two sub-committees
+* Take part in, and actively support the projects of, at least two sub-committees.
-* Participate actively in TC-wide initiatives (such as Infotech@Aerospace Conference support and JACIC Special Issue paper reviews).
+* Participate actively in TC-wide initiatives (such as Infotech@Aerospace Conference support and JAIS Special Issue paper reviews).
 * Commit to being physically present at a minimum of one TC meeting per year and to try to dial into meetings they cannot attend.
 * Promote the TC’s activities to their coworkers and colleagues who might have an interest and be on the lookout for opportunities to promote IS technology and applications.
-* Report any concerns regarding their participation in the TC or a subcommittee to the TC and/or subcommittee chair.
+* Report any concerns regarding their participation in the TC or a sub-committee to the TC and/or sub-committee chair.

 ## Sub-Committee Listing

 The ISTC is divided into eight subcommittees:
 1. Awards
 1. Conference Planning